Updated on 12/15/22

 How will construction be funded?

 The park has received significant funding from The William Penn Foundation, the City of Philadelphia, PennDOT, the PA Redevelopment Assistance Capital Program, PA Department of Community and Economic Development, and the PA Department of Conservation and Natural Resources, National Fish and Wildlife Foundation, and The McLean Contributionship.
 Riverfront North Partnership and the City of Philadelphia are working together to secure additional funding from private, local, state, and federal sources.

 When will construction start?

 Our goal is to begin construction in spring of 2022.
-Funding for Phase 1 construction was completed in July 2020.
-The next step is to begin construction bid documentation.
-Once that is finished, we will release a request through the PennDOT ECMS platform for construction bids, select a contractor, and begin construction in 2021.
+With funding complete for Phase 1 construction, we are currently working on contracts, permits, and construction bid documentation.
+We plan to release a request through the PennDOT ECMS platform for construction bids, select a contractor, and begin construction in 2021.

 Will there be bathrooms and amenities in the park?